Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 ### Misinformed Clues: 4/5
 **Very Good - Exceeds expectations**

-The misinformed clues are effective at creating ambiguity.
-Clue 1, while related to the concept of food as entertainment, is vague enough to apply to other choices (movies).
-Clue 2 is related to the idea of food as self-expression but could apply to books or movies as well.
+These clues are related to food in a very broad sense (entertainment), but could also apply to 'book' or 'movie', creating productive ambiguity.
+They are not overly specific.

 ✅ Strengths:
 - Attempt to create ambiguity